Snazzy Organization Ideas: 7 Styles

 1. Glass Jars and Vessels

 I’ve collected jars from a variety of sources.
-Since I can our soups and stocks, I always have Ball, Kerr or Kilner mason jars in my pantry.
-I have also picked up jars at WalMart, Target, Michael’s, Marshall’s and everywhere in between.
+Since I can our soups and stocks, I always have Ball, Kerr, Weck or Kilner mason jars in my pantry.
+I have also picked up jars at Walmart, Target, Michael’s, Marshall’s and everywhere in between.
 I used the Martha Stewart by Avery labels that used to be available at Staples.
-I have been able to find them at Amazon…of course.
+I have been able to find these labels at Amazon…of course.

 Yep, glass containers are where it’s at for my storage.
 I’ve also incorporated a wide glass apothecary jar in my bathroom to hold our bars of soap.

 And here are some other organization ideas using glass containers in the bathroom:

 Wine crates and other wooden boxes provide great storage and organization ideas when you really don’t need or want to see what’s inside.
 I have several wine crates in my pantry to corral small packages of stuff, this one holds my dried fruit.